 Author Charles D. Lanier was MFH of the Fairfield County Hounds (later the Fairfield and Westchester Hounds) from 1915 to 1921.
 His seventeen-year-old daughter, referred to as “B,” was Becky Lanier, later Becky Sharp, MB of the Nantucket Beagles, and still later Joint-MB of the Nantucket-Treweryn Beagles, who, along with her husband Joint-MB David “Bun” Sharp passed away in 1987.

 What follows is a condensed version of Chapter 1, “Outward Bound," from Charles Lanier's We Go Foxhunting Abroad: A First Venture with the Irish Banks and English Downs published in 1924.
-Subsequent chapters in condensed form will appear through the remaining summer months.To read more, a subscription is needed: Click here to subscribe
+Subsequent chapters in condensed form will appear through the remaining summer months.To read more, a subscription is required.
+Log in or click here to subscribe.